Time on the Cross: The Economics of American Negro Slavery

 Time on the Cross: The Economics of American Negro Slavery (1974) is a quantitative study of slavery by the economists Robert Fogel and Stanley L. Engerman.
 The book argued that slavery was an economically rational institution and that the economic exploitation of slaves was not as catastrophic as presumed, because there were financial incentives for slaveholders to maintain a basic level of material support for those they held as property.
-It was controversial and attracted media attention as it contradicted the long-standing notion that slavery was economically inefficent, underdeveloped the Southern United States, and was on the path to extinction before the American Civil War broke out.
+It was controversial and attracted media attention as it contradicted the long-standing notion that slavery was economically inefficient, underdeveloped the Southern United States, and was on the path to extinction before the American Civil War broke out.

 Content

 The scholar Thomas L. Haskell wrote in 1975 that Time on the Cross had two main themes: to revise the history of slavery and to support the use of the scientific method in history.

 The book directly challenged the long-held conclusions that American slavery was unprofitable, a moribund institution, inefficient, and extremely harsh for the typical slave.
 The authors proposed that slavery before the Civil War was economically efficient and profitable, especially in the case of the South, which grew commodity crops such as cotton, tobacco, and sugar.
 These types of crops were usually grown on plantations that employed a gang system of labor, which was closely monitored and considered more efficient than task-based work by smaller groups.

 Fogel wrote that slave farms were just as productive as free farms.
 He said that the large plantation-style slave farms (16+ slaves) were the most efficient due to economies of scale, having a Total Factor Productivity ratio (A_{i}/A_{j}) to be around 1.33.
 Fogel also wrote that if slaves had a day of rest, they tended to be more efficient because of the extra day of rest.
 They would be able to regain their energy and thus have more energy to produce more.
 "In their revised view slaves were hard working; slave labor was of superior quality.
 Indeed, this helps explain why large slave plantations were much more efficient than free Southern farms."
 In addition, since different crops were grown in the South and the North, he noted that although slavery was efficient in the South, it would not have been so in the North due to different weather and other conditions.